-A second TfL Rail service will actually open in May 2018: this one will run between Paddington and Heathrow, replacing Heathrow Connect and some of the Great Western suburban services.
+A second TfL Rail service actually opened in May 2018: this one runs between Paddington and Heathrow, replacing Heathrow Connect and some of the Great Western suburban services.

-But this one will only last for seven months, because, in December 2018, this happens:
+But this one was intended to only last for seven months, because, in December 2018, this was meant to happen: